-Equality, diversity and inclusion in the School of Physics, Astronomy and Mathematics
+Equality, diversity and inclusion in the Department of Physics, Astronomy and Mathematics

 Only 23% of all Science, Technology, Engineering, Mathematics and Medicine (STEMM) jobs in the UK are held by women (WISE 2017).

-At the School of Physics, Astronomy and Mathematics we encourage all our students to pursue careers in STEMM professions and support both the Juno project and the Athena SWAN Charter.
+In the Department of Physics, Astronomy and Mathematics we encourage all our students to pursue careers in STEMM professions and support both the Juno project and the Athena SWAN Charter.

 How we create a supportive environment for people in science